“A new opportunity in life, unhampered by the pressure and discouragement of preexisting debt.”

 Are you a business owner or individual who has received a notice that an ex-business partner, business entity, spouse or ex-spouse, or someone who owes you money or property has filed a Chapter 7, Chapter 11, or Chapter 13 Bankruptcy?
 Or, is an individual or business threatening to file bankruptcy to deny you money owed, property, or rights?
 If so, I am here to represent you as a creditor to protect your rights and get you what you deserve.
 Reputation and experience are everything when hiring a New Jersey Bankruptcy Attorney.
 My statewide practice, dedicated exclusively to bankruptcy law ensures that I will know the parties involved in your matter and will guide you with expertise.
 If representation is necessary, I look forward to being of assistance.
 Many times, an hour of my time, to advise of your rights as a creditor can be sufficient.

 Are you delinquent on your mortgage?
 Have you been served with a Notice of Intent to Foreclose?
 Foreclosure Summons and Complaint?
 Foreclosure Judgement?
 Is a Sheriff Sale Scheduled?
 Foreclosure Defense and bankruptcy law go hand in hand.
 If an Answer to a Foreclosure Complaint has not been filed yet, I need to do so in a timely fashion per New Jersey State Law to protect your rights.
 It may make sense to apply for a loan modification.
-If so, I have the ability to analyze the specifics of your mortgage to determine the modification terms your lender is obligated to offer you.
+If so, a bankruptcy attorney can analyze the specifics of your mortgage to determine the modification terms your lender is obligated to offer you.
 If you can afford to bring your mortgage current over 36-60 months, a Chapter 13 Bankruptcy may be your best option.
 In Chapter 13 Bankruptcy, you resume making your regular mortgage payment, your lender considers you contractually current, and the arrears are amortized out over 36-60 months.
-One a Chapter 13 Bankruptcy is filed, all foreclosure actions and Sheriff Sale actions are stayed (stopped).
+Once a Chapter 13 Bankruptcy is filed, all foreclosure actions and Sheriff Sale actions are stayed (stopped).